-National Core Competencies for Diabetes Educators was updated in 2001.
+The National Core Competencies for Diabetes Educators was updated in 2001.
 Like the 1996 version, five units of competency were defined, unit 1.4 providing examples of discipline-specific diabetes educator practices, ‘nurses: insulin dosage adjustment or correct injection technique ... ’ [35, p.3].
-This indicates that in 2001, insulin adjustment was considered part of the nurse diabetes educator role, despite insulin being rescheduled to a prescription only medication the previous year.
+This indicates that in 2001, insulin adjustment was considered part of the nurse diabetes educator role, despite insulin being rescheduled to a prescription-only medication the previous year.

-In 2004 ADEA published National Standards for the Development and Quality Assessment of Services Initiating Insulin Therapy in the Ambulatory Setting which outlined a number of standards.
+In 2004, ADEA published National Standards for the Development and Quality Assessment of Services Initiating Insulin Therapy in the Ambulatory Setting which outlined a number of standards.
 Structure Standard 2.1 stated, ‘Registered Nurse Diabetes Educators and Dietitian Diabetes Educators who undertake a coordinating and primary role in the ambulatory initiation of insulin therapy have a minimum of 12 months supervised, relevant clinical experience’ [36, p.23].
 This suggested ADEA supported RN and APD CDEs coordinating the initiation of insulin in the ambulatory care setting.

-In 2007 The Credentialled Diabetes Educator in Australia: Role and Scope of Practice, was published.
-It stated that some CDEs have role in ‘specific aspects of diabetes care, such as insulin initiation and stabilisation’ [19, p.11].
+In 2007, The Credentialled Diabetes Educator in Australia: Role and Scope of Practice was published.
+It stated that some CDEs have a role in ‘specific aspects of diabetes care, such as insulin initiation and stabilisation’ [19, p.11].
 There was an apparent decline in the emphasis on the RN CDE’s role in insulin adjustment.
-In 2008 National Core Competencies for Diabetes Educators was updated.
+In 2008, the National Core Competencies for Diabetes Educators was updated.
 This version omitted references to specific clinical applications such as insulin adjustment [37].

 In June 2009, legislation was passed enabling podiatrists in Victoria, with relevant endorsement, to prescribe schedule IV drugs according to a formulary [38].
 In 2010, an article was published in the Diabetes Management Journal, Nursing roles in initiating and adjusting insulin.
-The author and past ADEA president discussed circumstances in which RNs able to prescribe insulin: with endorsement as a NP or with a service protocol [39].
-In 2012 there was a resolution passed at the ADEA annual general meeting (AGM) whereby several RN ADEA members requested the ADEA Board lobby the ederal overnment to secure secondary prescribing rights for RN CDEs, [40].
+The author and past ADEA president discussed circumstances in which RNs were able to prescribe insulin: with endorsement as a nurse practitioner (NP) or with a service protocol [39].
+In 2012, there was a resolution passed at the ADEA annual general meeting (AGM) whereby several RN ADEA members requested the ADEA Board lobby the federal government to secure secondary prescribing rights for RN CDEs, [40].
 In 2013 ADEA informed members of their progress in a communiqué, ‘In summary, the ADEA Board will continue to take every opportunity to advocate for the recognition of RN CDEs to have secondary prescribing rights (regarding the adjustment of insulin therapies) ... ’[33].

-In 2014, ADEA published Australian Credentialled Diabetes Educators and Prescribing of Insulin and Glucose Lowering Agents - Scoping paper.
+In 2014, ADEA published the Australian Credentialled Diabetes Educators and Prescribing of Insulin and Glucose Lowering Agents - Scoping paper.
 Whilst the document stipulated that ADEA did not endorse prescribing practices, it did state, ‘Some CDEs, such as a registered nurse or pharmacist, may through delegation or referral from an authorised medical practitioner accept secondary prescribing responsibilities ... ’ [41, p.13].
 A subsequent document published in 2015, Australian Credentialled Diabetes Educators and Prescribing of Insulin and Glucose Lowering Agents, further detailed the actions required to progress ADEA’s ambition to extend the scope of practice of CDEs to include non-medical prescribing.
 It stated that, ‘The difference between the role of the nurse practitioner (diabetes) and future RN CDE with prescribing rights should be delineated’ [41, p.5].
 References to the clarification of other professions’ role boundaries were notably absent, presumably because it was perceived that only RNs would benefit from this expansion of CDE scope of practice.